HaroldAgnote/CECS-323_JDBC-Project/testCases.md

  * [X] All rows from a table are listed
  * [X] Each row from the table can be selected/listed
  * [X] All data from each row correctly matches data in Database
+ * [ ] Can view multiple books with the same title separately with respective attribute information
  * [X] Can return to main menu after viewing data in rows